aws-samples/lambda-refarch-fileprocessing/README.md

 ### Conversion Workflow

-We target a SQS queue for this workflow.
-Sending the JSON event to SQS first rather than directly to Lambda allows for more control of Lambda invocations and better error handling.
+Our function will take Markdown files stored in our **InputBucket**, convert them to HTML, and store them in our **OutputBucket**.
+The **ConversionQueue** SQS queue captures the S3 Event JSON payload, allowing for more control of our **ConversionFunction** and better error handling.

-The Lambda service polls our queue on our behalf.
-When messages are available they will be delivered to our function.
-Lambda can automatically scale with the number of messages on the queue.
 Refer to [Using AWS Lambda with Amazon SQS](https://docs.aws.amazon.com/lambda/latest/dg/with-sqs.html) for more details.

-If our Conversion Lambda function cannot remove the messages from the Conversion queue, they are sent to a dead-letter queue (DLQ) for inspection.
-A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the Conversion DLQ.
+If our **ConversionFunction** cannot remove the messages from the **ConversionQueue**, they are sent to **ConversionDlq**, a dead-letter queue (DLQ), for inspection.
+A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the **ConversionDlq**.

-Our function business logic uses this information to retrieve the file from S3 using the [Python AWS SDK (boto3)](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html?id=docs_gateway) and store it in a temporary location within the function execution environment.
-The path of the file is then passed to a python function which reads the file contents and converts it to HTML using the Python [Markdown Library](https://pypi.org/project/Markdown/).
-We then generate the filename for the new HTML file and write it to our temporary location.
-Finally we upload the new HTML file to an output S3 bucket.
-If our function execution results in an error, we will

 ### Sentiment Analysis Workflow

+Our function will take Markdown files stored in our **InputBucket**, detect the overall sentiment for each file, and store the result in our **SentimentTable**.

-We are using AWS' AI/ML service [Amazon Comprehend](https://aws.amazon.com/comprehend/) which is a machine learning powered service that makes it easy to find insights and relationships in text.
+We are using [Amazon Comprehend](https://aws.amazon.com/comprehend/) to detect overall interview sentiment.
+Amazon Comprehend is a machine learning powered service that makes it easy to find insights and relationships in text.
 We use the Sentiment Analysis API to understand whether interview responses are positive or negative.

 The Sentiment workflow uses the same SQS-to-Lambda Function pattern as the Coversion workflow.
-Our function downloads the markdown file, extracts the contents, and sends it to the Comprehend Sentiment Analysis API.
-This returns a Sentiment and a confidence score which describes the level of confidence that Amazon Comprehend has in the accuracy of its detection of sentiments.

-Once we have our sentiment we persist the result to our [DynamoDB](https://aws.amazon.com/dynamodb/) table.

-If our Sentiment Lambda function cannot remove the messages from the Sentiment SQS queue, they are sent to a dead-letter queue (DLQ) for inspection.
-A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the Sentiment DLQ.
+If our **SentimentFunction** cannot remove the messages from the **SentimentQueue**, they are sent to **SentimentDlq**, a dead-letter queue (DLQ), for inspection.
+A CloudWatch Alarm is configured to send notification to an email address when there are any messages in the **SentimentDlq**.

 ## Building and Deploying the Application with the AWS Serverless Application Model (AWS SAM)

-This application is deployed using the AWS Serverless Application Model (AWS SAM).
+This application is deployed using the [AWS Serverless Application Model (AWS SAM)](https://aws.amazon.com/serverless/sam/).
 AWS SAM is an open-source framework that enables you to build serverless applications on AWS.
 It provides you with a template specification to define your serverless application, and a command line interface (CLI) tool.

 ### Pre-requisites